About the RAP program

 What are the residency requirements?

-Applicants must permanently reside in British Columbia when applying, and each member of the household must be one of the following:
+You must live have lived in British Columbia for at least the last 12 months.
+Everyone in the household must be one of the following:

 - Refugee sponsored by the Government of Canada